BenjacksonSE/BenjacksonSE/README.md

 <h1 align="center">Hi 👋, I'm Ben Jackson!</h1>
 <h3 align="center">A passionate full stack software engineer with a focus on web design and React.</h3>

-- 🔭 I’m currently working on **blog-app** to give me another place to post my technical blog posts, check it out soon!
+- 🔭 I’m currently working on a **blog-app** to give me another place to post my technical blog posts, check it out soon!

-- 👨‍💻 My portfolio is available at [www.benjacksonse.com](benjacksonse.com).
+- 👨‍💻 My portfolio is available at [benjacksonse.com](https://benjacksonse.com/).
 (It is down for the day while I make some edits, will be back up soon!)

-- 📝 I will soon be back to writing blogs on [benjacksonse.com/blog](benjacksonse.com/blog)
+- 📝 I will soon be back to writing blogs on [benjacksonse.com/blog](https://benjacksonse.com/)

 - 📫 How to reach me **benjacksonse@gmail.com**